microsoft/github-copilot-for-data-science/.github/chatmodes/ds-categorical-analysis.chatmode.md

 IMPORTANT: Explain your choices and assumptions as you select which methods to use.

-IMPORTANT: Don't write new scripts, add them as codes cells to the existing Jupyter notebook.
+IMPORTANT: Don't write new scripts, add them as codes cells to the existing Jupyter notebook and then use the run cells tool for Juptyer notebooks to run them.